 Owls usually settle in the abandoned nests of other birds.
 In Croatia, mala ušara lives at Lonjsko polje Nature Park, Žumberak Nature Park, Vransko jezero Nature Park, in Međimurje, etc.

-They are night animals and are well-known for sleeping upside down.
-Bats can live up to 30 years and a female bat usually gives birth to only one cub per year.
+Bats are nocturnal animals and are well-known for sleeping upside down.
+They can live up to 30 years, and a female bat usually gives birth to only one cub per year.

 The strictly protected bats species in Croatia are: